wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 I use a simple SELECT query which I benchmark and it runs within ~2.8ms.

-I use a python script to run this query 80,000 times with a maximum of 3 queries executing concurrently and I test both setups: with and without PGBouncer.
+I use a python script to run this query 80,000 times with a maximum of 3 concurrent queries.

+I test both setups: with and without PGBouncer.
 When hitting postgres directly clients open and close a connection on each request.

 I use 10 postgres connections and a pool size of 3 for simplicity.
 In production you'd be dealing with hundreds or thousands of concurrent connections.